OpenClassrooms-Student-Center/alumnis/content/students/jordan19.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Reconversion professionnelle.
-short_description: J'aime les voyages, le Paris Saint-Germain, les festivals et boire :p.
+short_description: J'aime les voyages, le Paris Saint-Germain, la musique.

 # don't touch that
 template: students